nodemailer/wildduck/docs/api.md

 ### Paging

-For paging lists longer than allowed limit, Wild Duck API returns cursors for `next` and `previous` pages.
+For paging lists longer than allowed limit, WildDuck API returns cursors for `next` and `previous` pages.

 ```json
 {